What’s happening with federal student loan forgiveness?

 - Debt that is forgiven may be considered taxable income.
 Look for ways to lower your tax liability — for instance, by maximizing contributions to your retirement plans or health savings accounts.

-- If you need help with budgeting, financial planning or want to learn about Commerce Bank student loan options, contact us.
+- If you need help with budgeting, financial planning or want to learn about Commerce Bank student loan options link opens to a Commerce page, contact us link opens to a Commerce page.
 We’re here to help.